ipetin/python_postcode_locator/README.md

 # python_postcode_locator
-Get all postcodes from Latitude and Longitude in UK from import.json, OFFLINE.
+Get all postcodes within polygon made from Latitude and Longitude list in UK from import.json, OFFLINE, no API used.
 Exports postcodes with their geoposition to export.txt